chuachongmo/RTIDDS/DDS_531/SecureDDS.md

 ### STEP 5:
 Ensure openssl.exe is in the environment PATH.
-Control Panel --> System --> Edit the system environment variables
+Control Panel --> System --> Edit the system environment variables If you do not have openssl.exe download here [openssl-1.0.2n](https://github.com/chuachongmo/RTIDDS/tree/main/openssl-1.0.2n).

 ### STEP 6:
 Run your application.
 It should run as normal but with DTLS.